Introduction to Becoming a Better Goalkeeper

 As I mentioned in the training section the very best in the world are capable of moving their feet to get them in position to make a save, when you study film or live games watch the goalkeeper's feet and see how incremental their movement is and how it allows them to be constantly engaged in the game.

-Part VI - Setting Goals
+Part VI - Goal Setting for Goalkeepers

 Goal setting is something you are doing subconsciously every single day multiple times a day without even knowing you are doing it.
 For instance when you decide that you need to go to the bathroom you stop what you are doing and you get up and you walk to the bathroom.
 Your